jf-carvalho/java-boilerplate/README.md

 Run `mvn flyway:migrate` to migrate database schema defined in `src/main/resources/db/migration`.
 Check [flyway migration docs](https://documentation.red-gate.com/flyway/flyway-cli-and-api/concepts/migrations) for better understanding.

+**Note**: when the `V3_0__Insert_super_user` migration runs, it generates a random password for the super user and prints it in the console.
+Save it to make your first authenticated API calls.
+You may change that password afterwards.

 ### Step 4

 We need to generate secure keys to get Auth0 JWT generation working.
 Go to `cd src/main/resources/keys` and use openssl to generate the keys: